-Your residence permit is valid for the duration of your education.
-You keep this residence permit if you obtain at least 50% of the required credits for each academic year (Premaster students need to obtain 100%).
+To keep your residence permit for study for the duration of your study programme, you must obtain at least 50% of the required credits for each academic year.

 Is your study progress not sufficient?
 TU Delft must then report this to the IND.
 You may lose your residence permit.

 To whom does the study progress monitoring apply?